buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 It works like :bb:step:`FileUpload`, just for directories.
 However it does not support the ``maxsize``, ``blocksize`` and ``mode`` arguments.
 As an example, let's assume an generated project documentation, which consists of many files (like the output of :command:`doxygen` or :command:`epydoc`).
+And let's assume that we run nginx web server on buildmaster host for serving static files.
-We want to move the entire documentation to the buildmaster, into a :file:`~/public_html/docs` directory, and add a link to the uploaded documentation on the HTML status page.
+We want to move the entire documentation to the buildmaster, into a :file:`/usr/share/nginx/www/docs` directory, and add a link to the uploaded documentation on the HTML status page.
 On the worker-side the directory can be found under :file:`docs`::

     from buildbot.plugins import steps

     f.addStep(steps.ShellCommand(command=["make", "docs"]))
     f.addStep(steps.DirectoryUpload(workersrc="docs",
-                                    masterdest="~/public_html/docs",
+                                    masterdest="/usr/share/nginx/www/docs",
                                     url="~buildbot/docs"))

 The :bb:step:`DirectoryUpload` step will create all necessary directories and transfers empty directories, too.